 FOOD AND HEALING 1 AND ADVANCED CULINARY TECHNIQUES

 The link between diet, lifestyle and wellness is well-established, and this course will provide perspectives on this relationship by looking at cardiovascular system health, the microbiome and detoxification systems.
-On the culinary side, we prepare raw foods, living foods, and spa and retreat specialties.
-You will also focus on improvisational cooking using seasonal ingredients and developing a vegan, four-course banquet project.
+On the culinary side, we prepare raw foods, living foods as well as spa and retreat specialties.
+You will also focus on improvisational cooking using seasonal ingredients and developing a four-course vegan banquet project.

 Preparing spa and retreat cuisine.